A baseball field in a racetrack? MLB's Speedway Classic makes history

 Now it’s time for Tennessee, which has teams in the NFL, NBA, NHL and MLS but no MLB team even as a group chases an expansion franchise for Nashville.
 This game mixes the rich racing history of both Bristol, which hosts a pair of NASCAR races each year, and Tennessee.

-“So we quickly worked to make it so that we could viably create this magic moment and give fans that don’t get regular season baseball all the time, an opportunity to see it right there in their backyard in Tennessee," Yolkut said.

-The Reds, chasing an NL wild-card berth, split the first two games in this series with Atlanta.
-The rubber match will be a part of history as the first Major League Baseball game played in the state of Tennessee.
-They showed up Saturday afternoon at Bristol wearing cut-off versions of NASCAR race suits.
+Pitcher Andrew Abbott showed up Saturday afternoon at Bristol wearing a cut-off version of a NASCAR race suit.
+Born in Lynchburg, Virginia, Abbott said he wanted something to wear in for a special game.

+“I grew up around NASCAR,” Abbott said.
+“Just went on eBay and found a couple options, and luckily that was the one that arrived in time.
+I had a couple of backups.
+I know who Rusty Wallace is too, so I actually do know the backstory behind it.”

-They will play before the largest crowd ever to see an MLB regular-season game, too.
+These teams will play before the largest crowd ever to see an MLB regular-season game, too.
+More than 85,000 people might not create the noise the usual race cars do, but Atlanta manager Brian Snitker said there’s a big bag of ear plugs available in the Braves’ clubhouse.

-Reds outfielder Austin Hays said this will be a fun game and can't wait to see how loud it gets.

-“I used to go to the truck races and the (Daytona) 500, the Rolex.
-I went to high school near Daytona," Hays said Friday after the Reds' 3-2 win over Atlanta.
-"It is the only track I’ve ever been to.
-It’s a pretty big track.
-I imagine it’s going to be similar standing on the infield, but it will be a baseball field this time.”
+”I don’t know if I’ve ever been around this many people,” Snitker said.

 MLB didn't try to sell every ticket inside the speedway that drew 156,990 for the Battle of Bristol college football game in 2016.
 The track with a racing capacity of 146,000 could host 90,000 or more even with sections blocked off.